TritonDataCenter/rfd/rfd/0026/README.md

 uuids so that the operator knows which containers are still using them.

 ## Open questions

+### Resizing volumes

+VMs _can_ be resized, and thus NFS shared volumes could be resized too, as their storage is provided by a VM running a NFS server.
+However, the ability to resize NFS shared volumes would have an impact on allocation, among other things.
+I'm not familiar with the issues of VMs resizing, but I'd imagine they would apply similarly here.

 ### Ownership of NFS shared volumes' storage VMs